 Step 2: Mix Oatmeal

-- In a large mixing bowl, stir together all dry ingredients.3 cups rolled oats, ⅓ cup brown sugar, ¾ cup walnuts, 4 tablespoons hemp seeds, 3 tablespoons ground flaxseed, 2 teaspoons baking powder, 2 teaspoons ground cinnamon, ⅛ teaspoon ground nutmeg, 1 pinch salt
+- In a large mixing bowl, stir together all dry ingredients.3 cups rolled oats, ⅓ cup brown sugar, ¾ cup walnuts, 4 tablespoons hemp seeds, 3 tablespoons ground flaxseed, 2 teaspoons baking powder, 2 teaspoons ground cinnamon, ⅛ teaspoon ground nutmeg, pinch of salt

 - Stir in the wet ingredients until well combined.2 cups plant-based milk, ½ cup apple sauce, 2 teaspoons vanilla extract